cyrildever/feistel/README.md

 ```

 To get an obfuscated string from a source data, first instantiate a `Cipher` object, passing it a key and a number of rounds.
-Then, use the `encrypt()` method with the source data as argument.
-The result will be a `Buffer`.
+Then, use the `Encrypt()` method with the source data as argument.
+The result will be a byte array.
 To ensure maximum security, I recommend you use a 256-bit key or longer and a minimum of 10 rounds.

-The decryption process uses the obfuscated buffered data and pass it to the `decrypt()` method of the `Cipher`.
+The decryption process uses the obfuscated byte array and pass it to the `Decrypt()` method of the `Cipher`.

 ```golang
 import (